NoorA1125/employee-management/README.md

-# Unit 12 MySQL Homework: Employee Tracker
+# Unit 12 MySQL Homework: Employee Management System

-Developers are often tasked with creating interfaces that make it easy for non-developers to view and interact with information stored in databases.
-Often these interfaces are known as **C**ontent **M**anagement **S**ystems.
-In this homework assignment, your challenge is to architect and build a solution for managing a company's employees using node, inquirer, and MySQL.
+Created an interface that makes it easy for non-developers to view and interact with information stored in databases.
+Often these interfaces are known as **C**ontent **M**anagement **S**ystems (CMS for short).
+In this assignment, using node, inquirer, and MySQL, I built a solution for managing a company's employees.

 ## Instructions